katzenpost/katzenpost/docs/specs/end_to_end.rst

    of randomly selected mixes.
 The sequence of mixes is chosen independently for each Block.

-   Panoramix uses the Layered topology, thus the selected path MUST contain one and only one mix per layer, and MUST traverse all layers.
+   Katzenpost uses the Layered topology, thus the selected path MUST contain one and only one mix per layer, and MUST traverse all layers.
    Within a layer, the mix is selected with probability proportional to its bandwidth/capacity.
 Thus, if a mix has a fraction ``f`` of the total